 to allow visitors an opportunity to see the park in a totally different way.

 This Summit County attraction is a must for nature lovers, fitness aficionados, and those seeking a different pace in life.

 10 Minutes Away: If you find yourself longing to cool off after some fun in the sun, you can go swimming in the Peninsula Quarry just around the corner.
 What to Do in Cleveland for Couples

 Love is in the air, as romance is bound to bloom in a place like Forest City.
 Cleveland is an endlessly romantic place for couples to explore, from the artsy and intimate dining opportunities in town to romantic sunsets over our scenic landscape.
 If you’re looking for

 romantic things to do for couples in Cleveland, the whole city is your oyster.
-9. Explore Museums in University Circle
+9. University Circle

 Nothing is more romantic than dinosaurs.

 .
 Okay, so maybe that's not true for everyone, but nothing quite compares to the thrill of exploring the museums and institutions of